- Heather Kaluna, Ph.D

 - solve problems with scientific reasoning and critical thinking skills;

 - communicate complex ideas effectively, both verbally and in writing; and

 - appreciate the impact of astronomy in the state of Hawaiʻi.

 We also try to provide every opportunity for the students to conduct original research with faculty or Mauna Kea Observatories staff.

 Special Aspects of the Astronomy Program

-The Department is housed in the new Science and Technology Building, which will provide modern offices, classrooms, introductory and advanced undergraduate labs, and faculty research facilities that provide students with an ideal working environment.
+The Department is housed in the new Sciences and Technology Building, which provides modern offices, classrooms, introductory and advanced undergraduate labs, and faculty research facilities that offer students an ideal working environment.